No, we do not focus exclusively on ballet. While we are rebuilding the ballet program, we continue to emphasize all types of classes.

 We work with Baker University cheer, dance, and music education programs to identify excellent instructors for our classes

-Student teachers will only be teaching Foundations level classes, will have regular supervision, and will be following guidelines based on expected learning outcomes outlined by lead teachers in each style (Experienced high school seniors may be invited to teach Level 1 classes with significant supervision and guidance)
+Student teachers will only be teaching Foundations level classes, will have regular supervision, and will be following guidelines based on expected learning outcomes outlined by lead teachers in each style (Experienced high school juniors and seniors may be invited to teach Level 1 classes with significant supervision and guidance)

-1-hour ballet/tap combo
+ballet/tap combo

-1-hour tap/tumbling
+tap/tumbling

 Plus, classes can be split across different days!

-Although they are not part of the stackable classes technically, we have followed a similar spirit for the Level 1-4 classes with classes that are often taken by the same students offered back-to-back to make scheduling easier for families.
+Although they are not part of the stackable classes technically, we have followed a similar spirit for the Level 2-4 classes with classes that are often taken by the same students offered back-to-back to make scheduling easier for families.

 If you like the idea of simpler and less expensive costumes, your family can focus on ballet classes.
 If real costumes are important to your family, be sure to register for non-ballet classes.